swhume/T1Dexi/README.md

 As the mapping spreadsheet changes or decisions about what to include in the Define-XML change, the scripts used to extract content and load it into the odmlib metadata spreadsheet will also change.

+## Running map2datasets
+The map2datasets.py program extracts the dataset content from the mapping spreadsheet and generates a Define-XML v2.1 metadata worksheet for datasets.
+This worksheet can then be copied into the odmlib metadata spreadsheet for the study.
+The program reads the Domains worksheet and pulls the short name and label from the first two columns.
+The program sorts the domains first by Class and then within Class alphabetically.
+This is a command-line program with optional command-line arguments, as shown in the following example:

+`python map2datasets -i ./path/to/mapping_spec.xlsx -o ./path/to/datasets_ws.xlsx`

+The -i argument is the path and filename for the SDTM mapping specification.
+The -o argument is the odmlib metadata

 ## Running map2variables
 The map2variables.py program extracts the variables from the mapping spreadsheet and generates a Define-XML v2.1 metadata worksheet for variables.
 This worksheet can then be copied into the odmlib metadata spreadsheet for the study.
 This also makes it possible to transfer partial sets of variables.
+The program contains the variables that are dataset keys.
+It also defines common variables, like USUBJID, once.
 This is a command-line program with optional command-line arguments, as shown in the following example:

 `python map2variables -i ./path/to/mapping_spec.xlsx -o ./path/to/variables_ws.xlsx`